Ancient Mediterranean piracy

 Piracy in the ancient Mediterranean dates back at least as far as the Bronze Age.
 The roots of the word "piracy" come from the ancient Greek πειράομαι, or peiráomai, meaning "attempt" (i.e., of something illegal for personal gain).
 This morphed into πειρατής, or peiratēs, meaning "brigand," and from that to the Latin pirata, where the modern English word pirate originated.

 According to the classical historian Janice Gabbert, "The eastern Mediterranean has been plagued by piracy since the first dawn of history."
 The Bronze Age marked the earliest documented wave of piracy, as it is difficult to differentiate piracy from trade during earlier periods.

 Origins

 A number of geographic and economic characteristics of the classical world produced an environment that encouraged piracy.
 According to classicist Henry Arderne Ormerod, "[t]he coasts of the Mediterranean are particularly favorable to the development of piracy."
 The barren, rocky shoreline was not suitable for large-scale agriculture and could not support a large population.
 Therefore, most villages were small and of little means.
 The primary method of support came from fishing; most men had boats, seafaring skills, and navigational knowledge.
 When fishing could not reliably sustain them, many people turned to highway robbery and raids of nearby territories to support themselves.
 However, land trade routes were few and far between, given mountainous obstacles and few rivers; trade and travel therefore was carried out primarily by sea.

 In the early days of maritime navigation, most trade vessels traveled along the coasts.
 According to geographer Ellen Churchill Semple, "traffic was restricted to fixed lanes in a way impossible on the open ocean."
 The naukleroi, or ship-owning merchantmen, moved slowly along established trade routes, weighed down by heavy cargo.
-Fishermen would encounter treasure-laden trade ships passing the shores day after day and, if possessed of the motivation and means, the more economically desperate among them would take on the risks of banditry for a chance at victory and treasure.
+Fishermen would encounter treasure-laden trade ships passing the shores day after day and, if possessed of the motivation and means, the more economically desperate among them would take on the risks of banditry for a chance at treasure.
 Semple wrote that "[t]he pirate was the robber of the sea highways: and the highways of the Mediterranean were well-defined and well-traveled."